Payments and cancellations

-Parking on campus is limited and expensive.
+Parking on campus is limited, time consuming to arrange and expensive.
 We encourage guests to make use of the convenient, affordable bus and light rail systems in Seattle.
-If you must have a car, parking near the residence halls can be arranged through the Lander Hall Conference Desk.
+If you must have a car, parking near the residence halls can be arranged only through UW Transportation Services.

 Lost keys, cards and fobs